Top 10 Places to Buy Souvenirs on Maui

 When in Wailuku, definitely check out Request Music to grab some local music and rare finds, grab a coffee and lunch from Wailuku Coffee Company, check out Maui Thing for local clothing designs, Native Intelligence for Hawaiian crafts and education, Perfection Bra Fitting (for bras and lingerie), and Paradise Pawn Shop for rare and historical Maui treasures.
-The vibe in Wailuku is constantly evolving.
-It’s one of those kind of places with multiple hidden gems worth discovering and exploring, so check it out!
+The vibe in Wailuku is continually evolving.
+It’s one of those kinds of places with a multitude of hidden gems worth discovering and exploring, so check it out!

 Mahalo Nui Loa (thank you so much) for reading Pride of Maui’s 10 Best Places To Buy Souvenirs On Maui!

 Where are your favorite places to buy gifts on Maui?
-Any specific stores or locations?
-Please share this article with your family and friends, and make sure to tell us all about your favorite Maui shopping experiences in the comment section below.
-From all of us at Pride of Maui, Kipa hou mai (Please come visit us again)!
+Please share this article with your family and friends!
+From all of us at Pride of Maui, Kipa hou mai (Please visit us again)!